Choose your own gardening adventure this long weekend!

 - Scent your space.
 A scented candle can change the entire atmosphere of a room with minimal effort.
 Check out our extensive home fragrance range here, including pillars, jar candles, tealights and diffusers.
-To elevate your space in an instant, style any home fragrance with our Culburra Serving Tray.

 - Get arty.
 Feel like your walls are letting your space down?
 A standout canvas, print, textile, grass or metallic piece will help to add some personality to your walls and tie them in with the rest of your decor.
 To see our extensive range, click here.

 - Bedroom refresh.
 You'd be surprised at how quickly a fresh throw and cushion scatter can change the vibe of any space, but particularly your bedroom, which can sometimes be a little neglected.
 Treat yourself to something nice!
 Check out our stylish throws here.

 - Add some green life.
 Have a sad or dull space in your home that needs a bit of a pep-up?
 A new pot and plant combo is just what the doctor ordered.
 Aside from our huge collection of indoor plants, we also have Sydney's widest range of gorgeous indoor pots, sourced by our expert buyers so there's one to suit every home.
 Click here to browse the range!

 As warm weather approaches, we all want to be outside soaking up the sunshine - and with the festive season around the corner, what better time than now to get your outdoor entertaining area in shape?
 If you've got an established area, a little bit of love will make the world of difference, but you could also use your weekend to create a whole new vibe.
 Here's how...